-The platform integrates three distinct LLM application strategies to allow researchers to find the optimal balance between cost and accuracy: \begin{itemize} \item \textbf{Prompt Engineering:} Supports \textit{Zero-shot} (instruction only) and \textit{Few-shot} (instruction + examples) configurations to test the model's in-context learning capabilities. \item \textbf{RAG (Full-Context):} Integrates the entire external codebook into the system instruction.
-Leveraging the ultra-long context of Gemini 3 \cite{google2025gemini3} and Qwen3 \cite{yang2025qwen3} models, LinguistAgent ensures that the models have access to the complete linguistic theory without fragmentation. \item \textbf{Fine-tuning:} Allows users to input a \textit{Tuned Model ID}.
-This enables the evaluation of specialized models trained on domain-specific data, often resulting in higher performance with lower token latency. \end{itemize}
+The platform integrates three distinct LLM application strategies to allow researchers to find the optimal balance between cost and accuracy: \begin{itemize} \item \textbf{Prompt Engineering} supports \textit{Zero-shot} prompting, which only contains task instructions, and \textit{Few-shot} and \textit{Chain-of-thought} prompting, where User/Assistant prompt examples can be added for the LLMs to learn from, as shown in Figure \ref{fig:few-shot}; \item \textbf{RAG} enables excerpt retrieval from an uploaded codebook using an embedding model, as a reference for the Annotator; \item \textbf{Fine-tuning} allows users to either input a \textit{Tuned Model ID}, or create a new fine-tuning job.
+This enables the evaluation of specialized models trained on domain-specific data, often resulting in higher performance. \end{itemize}